| The Art of Our NecessitiesSSA is literally taking CA's place as a landlord of old application

 number of second-tier players that still have legs.
 SSA is the newest

 on the list, but Baan, QAD, and even Glovia show no signs of disappearing.
+Maybe this is a more heterogeneous market than our categories (ERP, SCM,

+CRM, etc.) allow us to suspect.
 The third truism is that the installed bases of outdated systems are

 ripe for the taking by more modern systems.
 Ed McVaney, former CEO of